Fab Lab Jalalabad

 We were jamming up the Mahipar Pass passing a slow moving truck when up pops the American Army in MRAPs and the Bot swears the turret gunner has his pistol pointed at him.
 The kid did have his pistol out but as the more experienced professional I opined that the chances of him even hitting the car from up on top of that giant armored vehicle were remote.
 Plus the soldier was switched on and lowered his pistol once he saw we were expats.
 The Bot took no comfort from that and unleashed a torrent of invective (as us high-speed writers say) which seemed to calm him down.

 Here are the guilty bastards (I say that in good humor mind you) as they moved further down the pass note the futility of attempting to keep all civilian traffic away from you which the military tries to do on all their convoys.
 Only once have I seen a convoy of obviously very experienced soldiers (French) who moved with the traffic and let the local vehicles get mixed in with their convoy.
-That is good solid thinking on their part.
+Solid thinking on their part.

-After that bit of minor excitement we were off to Kabul to shop for proper pasta, some seafood, beer, wine, and spirits.
+After that bit of minor excitement we were off to Kabul to shop for pasta, some seafood, beer, wine, and spirits.
 We hit our favorite Italian place for a proper sit down lunch and spent the next few hours running around Kabul sans body armor and long guns.
 The Kabul PD gets crappy with expats for having full kit while transiting the metropolitan area.
-That is fair enough Kabul – is not currently a place where you can expect any problems unless you are driving in American or ISAF armored vehicles.
-There is no real reason for body armor or long guns, they upset the local citizenry as well as the authorities, so we go with the concealed carry route.
+That is fair enough Kabul – is not currently a place where you can expect problems unless you are driving in American or ISAF armored vehicles.

 Here is what the ole Haji ride looked like after our last stop in the greater Kabul area: